cefriel/rmlmapper-java/README.md

 - `--ordered`: Mapping execution is ordered by logical source and records caches are cleaned after each logical source.

 #### Other changes ####
-- Empty strings in a CSV file are not considered in mappings (to avoid having ?s ?p "" kind of triples)
+- Empty strings in a csv/json/xml records are not considered in mappings (to avoid having ?s ?p "" kind of triples).
+To consider also empty strings as records `-es` option should be set.
 - If a logical source is not found, the procedure continues skipping the mapping and logging the event
 - Changed `-o` option behaviour.
-If -o option is not set, the default behaviour is do nothing.
+If `-o` option is not set, the default behaviour is do nothing.
 To print to stdout it is required to use `-o stdout`.
 To save to file the `-o` option should be set, it can be combined with `-ts` and `-r` options if `-inc` is not set.
 - Add `-ctx` option to specify a context (named graph) for triples generated.

 ### `rmlmapper-cefriel.jar` ###